 You Don't Make Enough Money To Pay Off Your Debt

-This financial lie hits those with a low income the hardest.
+This is one of those lies about money that hits low income earners the hardest.
 When you have a small income, it's easy to believe that debt is something you'll always have because your income leaves little or no money left over at the end of the month.
 You believe that no matter how many hours you work, it just won't make a dent in your debt.

 The truth: Even if you have a modest income you can pay off your debt.
 In the vast majority of cases, diligence and a good plan will get the job done.
 It may take longer to pay off the debt and reach your goal.
 It may take more sacrifices.
 But even those with a small paycheck can achieve debt freedom if they want it bad enough.